RussHewgill/purgedb/README.md

 [Use a file like this to find the correct purge values](https://www.printables.com/model/536401-bambu-lab-ams-purging-strips-p1p)

+## Running on Mac

+- Download and unzip the file, it should be named `purgedb`
+- Open a terminal in the folder
+- Type `chmod +x purgedb` to set the file as a runnable program
+- Type `./purgedb` to run

 ## If this is helpful, consider buying me a coffee